Introduction

 Balances cost-effectiveness with strategic investment; can lead to long-term savings and value creation.

-Choosing The Right Global Service Delivery Model for Your Business
+Choosing the Right Global Service Delivery Model for Your Business

 1. Business vision